 Chest compressions, no matter if you are certified or not, will always start the CPR process.
 You need to start by putting the person who is in need of CPR on their back on a firm surface.
 Kneel next to them, put the heel of one of your hands directly in the center of the person’s chest, and then put your other hand on top.
 Use your upper body weight to push down on the person’s chest, which should be done at a rate of 100 to 120 compressions a minute.

 The first way that you can clear the affected person’s airways is to use the head-tilt and chin-lift maneuver.
 Make sure to continue to check for normal signs of breathing (such as normal breath sounds), feel the person’s breath, and look for chest motions.
 If you have not been trained in emergency procedures continue to use chest compressions as your primary means of resuscitation.

 If a barrier device is not available then one must perform mouth-to-mouth breathing.
 To perform mouth-to-mouth breathing, make sure the airway is open, pinch their nostrils shut to their nose, and put your mouth on their mouth in full coverage.
 You then need to give them two rescue breaths, followed by thirty chest compressions.
 Continue this cycle of breaths and compressions until the person begins to move or help arrives.

-CPR Certification Training in New Jersey and New York
+CPR Certification Training in New York, New Jersey, and Pennsylvania

 If you are looking to become CPR certified, and live in North Jersey, Central Jersey, Westchester County or New York County, look no further than JAG-ONE Physical Therapy.
-We have locations through the New Jersey and New York area who offer not only CPR certification classes but any and all physical therapy services.
+We have locations through the New York, New Jersey, and Pennsylvania area who offer not only CPR certification classes but any and all physical therapy services.
 To learn more about what JAG-ONE Physical Therapy can offer and what our method is, please contact us today and someone from our experienced staff will assist you.